 The Quest delivers nimble performance hopping from rock to rock.

 The 4D Advanced Chassis and a wide 4.5-inch forefoot provide the base that propelled this model to a top score for stability.
 Combine this foundation with the tallest ankle collar of the boots we measured at 6.5 inches, and it's no surprise that this boot earned the highest score for all-around stability.
 While wearing this hiker, we felt confident jumping around in the talus and moving fast over muddy trails full of roots.
-Moreover, the combination of materials Salomon uses for the ankle collar is comfortable but firm, and do not bite into the ankle.
+Moreover, the combination of materials Salomon uses for the ankle collar is comfortable but firm, and does not bite into the ankle.

 The high collar on this boot relays a lot of support and stability to the user.

-The Quest 4D 3 scored at the top of the heap in our steep scree and gravel tests.
+The Quest scored at the top of the heap in our steep scree and gravel tests.
 The lugs of the proprietary ContaGrip sole ate this terrain up, and the stiff sole with thick and durable toe protection dug into scree easily.
 This model has been updated from previous versions with a heavier duty lug pattern that helps to slow down while descending steep trails, and also bites through mud and firm snow with more effectiveness.

 The Quest 4D has great traction on its own but also was one of our favorite shoes to pair with snowshoes, as they are a capable winter hiking boot as well.

 This pair weighs in at 3 lbs 4.6 oz for a size 11 US.
 But it also has a tall ankle collar, and overall is a formidably constructed boot.
-The Asolo comes in second in the collar height to the Quest 4D but at a significantly heavier weight.

 When considering the support and stability provided by the Quest 4D, it is quite light for what it delivers.